 Wind farm development projects can create job opportunities for skilled and unskilled workers in the host communities and from other places.
 In 2020, 1.25 million jobs were recorded in the wind industry.
-It is estimated that, globally, up to 7 million jobs will be generated by wind by early 203027 (Figure 6.5).
+It is estimated that, globally, up to 7 million jobs could be generated by wind by early 2030.41 This increase will continue in the next decades.